hlrs-fcg/spada_fcg_fork/irspec/docs/spatial/async.md

 completions at the end of each `compute` block.

-The happens-before relation is used to define data races and deadlocks.
+The happens-before relation is used to define data races.
-A compact representation of it can be used for lowering, specifically it can be used to determine how the code can be mapped to a task-based or thread-based model and how to resolve `auto` routing declarations.
+A compact representation of it can be used for lowering, specifically it can be used to determine how the code can be mapped to a task-based or thread-based model.

 ## Data Races